 - Use a blender or food processor to make the apricot puree out of destoned apricots.

-- Whisk together sugar and apricot puree in a mixing bowl.
+- Whisk together apricot puree, sugar and oil in a mixing bowl.

-- Add and whisk in the sparkling water (or soy milk) and vinegar.
+- Add and gently whisk in the sparkling water.

 - Mix the baking powder into the flour.

-- Add a splash more water or soy milk if the batter seems a bit too thick to spread.
+- Add a splash more water if the batter seems a bit too thick to spread.

-- On a lined large baking sheet, spread out the batter into a uniform layer, covering the whole sheet.
+- On a large baking sheet (12 x 16 inch, 30 x 40 cm) lined with greaseproof paper, spread out the batter into a uniform layer, covering the whole sheet.

-- Lay the top of the cake with rows of halved apricots.
+- Lay the top of the cake with rows of halved or quartered apricots.
 Gently press down bigger pieces.

-- The cake is done when it has browned a bit, the apricots are soft and a cake needle stuck in the batter beween the fruits comes out clean.
+- Check the cake after 25 minutes.
+The cake is done when it has browned a bit, the apricots are soft and juicy and a cake needle stuck in the batter beween the fruits comes out clean.